Davidos1243/Audio-Power-Amplifier/README.md

 - **I/O:** Strategic placement of the 3.5mm jack, power terminals, and output connectors at the board edges.
 - Form Factor: 2-layer FR-4 board, 50.8 x 48.26 mm.

-*(Note: Add a 3D render or 2D image of your KiCAD PCB layout here)*

 ---